axoibc/RGS/README.md

 This API will closely follow the python secrets module.
 For our purposes we need three main endpoints:
 1. Range from n to m - used to calculate a random number between n up to but NOT including m.
-2. weighted distribution given an array of values and weights.
+2. A weighted distribution given an array of values and weights.
 For example: [[1,500],[2,1000],[3,200],[4,700]]
-3. shuffle for which I'll use the secrets Sample method.
+3. A shuffle array for which I'll use the secrets Sample method.

 I may add a few more endpoints should I add a game which requires some specific functionality.